secinto/gatekeeper/docs/content/userguide/_index.md

 # to get more complex authorization you can look at external authorization section in our documentation
 resources:
 - uri: /admin/test
-  # the methods on this URL that should be protected, if missing, we assuming all
+  # the methods on this URL that should be protected, uri is required when defining resource
   methods:
   - GET
   # a list of roles the user must have in order to access URLs under the above